Axan7/Guess-The-Number/README.md

 # Guess The Number

-Guess The Number game is a game where you guess a number which the computer generates at random.
+Guess The Number game is a game where you guess a number which the computer generates at random (Between 0 to 100).
 You win if you guessed the number correctly.
 If you enter a value higher than the guessed the number then the computer will tell you to lower your guess and if you enter a lower value the computer will ask you to increase your guessed number.
 The less number of guesses you take to find the original number the better it is.